 Pho Cuon Huong Mai – 25 Ngu Xa, Ba Dinh, Hanoi and around Truc Bach Lake are good places to taste this dish.

-172 Doi Can is the favorite place to eat Banh Xeo of locals.
-The pancakes are made medium sized, with full of fillings inside.
-Use rice paper to roll the cake with herbs, slice of mango then dip it in the fish sauce.
+172 Doi Can is the favourite place to eat Banh Xeo of locals.
+The pancakes are made medium-sized, with full of fillings inside.
+Use rice paper to roll the cake with herbs, a slice of mango then dips it in the fish sauce.

 Banh Cuon is one of the most common breakfast dishes in Vietnam, also a traditional dish which has become so familiar to each and every Vietnamese.
 The dish is made mainly with steamed rice paper rolled with filling (usually minced pork and black funguses), served with herbs and special fish sauce.
 Banh Cuon is light, delicate yet flavorful.
 You can find Banh Cuon in the Old Quarter, almost in any market in town.
 Expect to pay about 20-25,000VND for one plate.
-If you want cha lua or meat ball to add in the sauce, pay a bit more.
-The toppings can be fried onions, pork floss or banh tom….
-The sauce is made from diluted fish sauce with addition of chili and lime.
+If you want cha Lua or meatball to add in the sauce, pay a bit more.
+The toppings can be fried onions, pork floss or Banh tom….
+The sauce is made from the diluted fish sauce with the addition of chilli and lime.

-Bun Cha is indeed a Hanoi thing, everyone eat it, often for lunch.
+Bun Cha is indeed a Hanoi thing, everyone eats it, often for lunch.
 The dish is simply composed of two bowls and one plate.
-The most important is the dipping bowl containing diluted fish sauce, some slices of carrots and green papaya, grilled meatballs and pork.
-Chili and garlic are added as you like.
+The most important is the dipping bowl containing the diluted fish sauce, some slices of carrots and green papaya, grilled meatballs and pork.
+Chilli and garlic are added as you like.
 The second important is the plate of vermicelli noodle.
-Use chopstick to put noodle into the dipping bowl.
+Use a chopstick to put noodle into the dipping bowl.
 A bowl of herbs is required to make the dish even more flavorful.

 Bun Cha Dac Kim – 1 Hang Manh, Hoan Kiem District, Hanoi.
 First opened in 1965, this small restaurant is the place to try the real Bun Cha of Hanoi.
 Dipping bowl is full of meat with high-quality fish sauce.